 Click for my how-to after the jump. 🙂

 I’m all for easy projects.
 The fewer and more simple the steps, the better.
 I’m a huge fan of the white tee, but it can sometimes be a little boring.
 I wanted to add a hint of color to it and spice things up just a bit.
-That’s when I pulled the old sewing machine out.
+That’s when I pulled the old sewing machine out, it may be old but it’s still a good sewing machine!
 To make your own, you just need to know how to sew a straight line on a sewing machine.
 That’s it.
 Let’s get started!

 To make your own graphic zig-zag shirt you’ll need:

 - thread in three different colors

 Decide where you want to start the first stitch.
 I started at the top left just above the underarm.
 Roll up the shirt to the underarms starting at the bottom and slide the shirt under the foot of the sewing machine.
 Start sewing a straight line, but tilt the shirt a little so that it is heading diagonally across the shirt to the other side.
 When you’ve reached the other side, make sure the needle is down in the shirt and lift up the foot.
 Turn the shirt so that you can sew in the opposite direction taking it back to the side you started with.
 Repeat these steps until you reach the bottom of the shirt.
 Remember to backstitch!

 Change the thread color and start at the top of the shirt again and follow the same pattern (or lack of pattern! ha!).